Puiguqu/School_notes/Y1_Sem_1/CM1005_Introduction_to_Programming_I/Week_17/02_This_making_objects_refer_to_themselves_Video•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-introduction-to-programming-1/lecture/z6HHH/this-making-objects-refer-to-themselves)

-Here is a summary of the text in 15 sentences, preserving key information, formulae, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information:

-In JavaScript, objects can have functions called "methods" that allow them to perform actions on themselves.
-The `this` keyword refers to the current object being executed within a method.
-When creating an object with properties and functions, the `this` keyword points to the object when its code is running.
-This allows the object to access its own properties.

-In the example provided, an object named "rocket" was created with methods for drawing and moving it on the canvas.
-The original draw function contained multiple references to "rocket", which were replaced with "this" using Find and Replace in the editor.
-This ensured that the correct object reference was used within the method.

-The moveRocket function was also modified to use "this" instead of referencing the rocket object directly.
-This allowed the code to work as intended, reducing complexity in the draw function.

-By using methods, objects can encapsulate their own behavior and maintain a clean and organized codebase.
-The example demonstrated how methods can be used to reduce repetition and improve readability.
+In JavaScript, objects can access their own properties using the `this` keyword.
+This allows developers to encapsulate code within objects, making it easier to manage complex data structures.
+The example demonstrates how to create an object with methods (functions) that operate on its own properties.
+In the first example, a `MyRect` object is created with properties for position and size, and a method `draw()` that uses `this` to access these properties.
+The second example creates a `RocketShip` object with methods `draw()` and `moveRockets()`, where `moveRockets()` uses `this` to access the rocket's properties.
+To make `moveRockets()` work, the developer must use `find and replace` to update all instances of `rocket` with `this`.
+This approach allows developers to create modular, organized code by encapsulating related functionality within objects.
+By using methods to operate on an object's properties, developers can write more efficient and maintainable code.